RBGE-Herbarium/RBGE-Herbarium.github.io/docs/reference-manual/specify-manual.md

     <tr>
         <th>Collection Series</th>
         <td>Preparation</td>
-        <td>Enter the former herbarium collection series number.
+        <td>The former herbarium collection series number.
 This is a running number assigned to each specimen used by some herbaria (not practised RBGE) and often differs from the collector number.</td>
         <td></td>
     </tr>
     <tr>